 - Summary Your summary statement should bring attention to must-have skills that relate to organization, communication and research.
 In a few sentences, summarize your top attributes and work experiences, making sure they match what the specific job is looking for.
 For example, if the job calls for “coordinating appointments and maintaining a detailed calendar,” your summary statement should reference your abilities in this area: “Industrious legal secretary with more than 2 years’ experience administering calendars for law firm of 30 employees.”

 - Skills To stand out, scan the description of the job you’re applying to and add skills you have that match what the job requires (e.g., proficiency in Microsoft Office, or calendaring and communicating with clients.
 Include important intangible traits in this section such as ability to perform well under pressure, resourcefulness and excellent verbal communication.

 - Work history Focus on work experience that’s relevant to the specific role.
 For example, if the job requires database use and you had a previous administrative job that involved databases, mention it: “Navigated complex databases while drawing up contracts and paperwork for 500+ clients.”

 - Education List your highest educational qualification (e.g., high school diploma or college degree), along with any significant training or certifications you’ve gained that relate to the job, such as certification in Microsoft Office, or a Professional Administrative Certification of Excellence (PACE).

 See Why My Perfect Resume is a 5-Star Resume Builder

-Putting together an organized, eye-catching layout for your resume is a breeze — just one of these professionally-designed templates.
+Putting together an organized, eye-catching layout for your resume is a breeze — just one of these professionally-designed templates and our resume builder.